 We aim to deal with identification at the earliest possible opportunity, particularly identifying vulnerable/mental capacity limitations.
 This is assessed where possible in the first telephone contact with the customer.

-Customers that have been identified as particularly vulnerable customer shall be signposted to Senior Financial Managers who’ve had the relevant training to ensure the needs of the customer are met.
+Customers that have been identified as a particularly vulnerable customer shall be signposted to Senior Financial Managers who’ve had the relevant training to ensure the needs of the customer are met.

 There is an ongoing review of all customers.
 If at any stage beyond first contact, a customer is identified as particularly vulnerable; action taken on behalf of that customer to review any guidance given and action to date has been appropriate and fully understood by the customer.